Fragments of existence

 16 May – 27 May 2026

 Fragments of Existence is an exhibition of mixed media artworks which illuminate people’s experiences of having No Recourse to Public Funds (NRPF).
 NRPF is an immigration condition which prevents people from accessing welfare support, social housing and other services.
-Based on personal accounts of people living with NRPF, this exhibition uses text, photography, painting and poetry to invite audiences to understand the reality of internal and everyday borders.
+Based on personal accounts of children, young people, and parents living with NRPF, this exhibition uses text, photography, painting and poetry to invite audiences to understand the reality of internal and everyday borders.

 Curation by Alice Millar, in collaboration with the Shadows research team